Thunderblocker/Thunderblocker/README.md

 - Self-Learner
 - Passion for technology and computer science
 - Proficiency in various aspects of computer creation, including 2D/3D design, video
-- Enthusiasm for learning and meeting new people
+- Enthusiasm for learning

 ## 📫 How to reach me:

 - LinkedIn [in/AlexandreBouirik](https://www.linkedin.com/in/alexandrebouirik/)

+## 🔭 I’m currently working on ...

+A small chat app made in java for the back and angular for the front

+## 🌱 I’m currently learning

+Spring Security (my project was working before it)

 <!--
 **Thunderblocker/Thunderblocker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.